mind-inria/hidimstat/README.rst

 |GitHub contributors| |GitHub commit activity| |License| |Black|

+.. # Short description of the library

 The HiDimStat package provides statistical inference methods to solve the problem of support recovery in the context of high-dimensional and spatially structured data.

+.. # Add usefull links

 If you like the package, spread the word and ⭐ our `official repository
 <https://github.com/mind-inria/hidimstat>`_!